aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 ### Prepare your data

 For training a model with SageMaker, we will need an S3 bucket to store the dataset and model training artifacts.
-For this example, we will use the [UCI Abalone](https://archive.ics.uci.edu/ml/datasets/Abalone) dataset, which is already processed and available on S3.
+For this example, we will use [MNIST](http://yann.lecun.com/exdb/mnist/) data stored in [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) format.

 First, create a variable for the S3 bucket: